ForgefriendT/ForgefriendT/README.md

 - 👋 Hi, I’m @ForgefriendT
 - 👀 I’m interested in Creating, Football, Video editing, Gaming and Coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on a lot of things honestly.
-- 📫 How to reach me: Email: ahmedbg12456@gmail.com
+- 📫 How to reach me: Email: contact.fauzanbaig@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: when you think about nothing your head still thinks of everything.